 This course is a systematic study of child growth and development from conception through early childhood, with focus on infant and toddler.
-Emphasis is on principles underlying physical, mental, emotional and social development, and methods of child study and practical implications.
-Upon completion, students will be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that support physical, social, emotional, language, cognitive, and aesthetic development.
-This is a CORE course.
+Emphasis is on principles underlying physical, mental, emotional and social development,

 CHD 202.
 CHILDREN'S CREATIVE EXPERIENCES (3 credits)